Euclid preparation. Modelling spectroscopic clustering on mildly nonlinear scales in beyond-$\Lambda$CDM models: Conclusions

-In this paper we have investigated various theoretical approximations in beyond-$\Lambda$CDM scenarios, necessary for the computational demands of forthcoming \Euclid galaxy clustering analyses, as well as different RSD models.
-In particular we have considered the TNS and EFTofLSS models for RSD with an Eulerian bias expansion.
-We further considered the local Lagrangian bias relation, known to hold well for $\Lambda$CDM.
-For the scale-dependent theory, $f(R)$, we further investigate the phenomenological Q-bias model (see Eq.~\ref{eq:qbias}).
+In this work we have considered the TNS and EFTofLSS models for RSD with an Eulerian bias expansion.
+We further considered the local Lagrangian bias relation, known to hold well for $\Lambda$CDM and \Refr{$f(R)$ \citep{Aviles:2020wme}}.
+For the scale-dependent theory, $f(R)$, we also investigate the phenomenological Q-bias model (see ~\cref{eq:qbias}).